LeiG/Applied-Predictive-Modeling-with-Python/README.md

 Applied-Predictive-Modeling
 ===========================

-A notebook to study the Applied Predictive Modeling using scikit-learn by Lei Gong.
+A IPython notebook to study the Applied Predictive Modeling using Python and its powerful modules, e.g. Numpy, Scipy, Scikit-learn and matplotlib ---- by Lei Gong.